-Alternatively, you can get two of a decent amount of amps that way you can swap them out when the battery dies, make sure to give it 5 minutes to cool down first (battery and wiring) so you don’t burn out your vehicle.
+Alternatively, you can get two of a decent amount of amps that way, you can swap them out when the battery dies, and make sure to give it 5 minutes to cool down first (battery and wiring) so you don’t burn out your vehicle.

 If you use the drill battery in 6-volt Power Wheels, it is going to last even longer as there is less voltage to supply.

 In any case, the drill battery will last longer than a normal Power Wheels battery would as long as you use it in a toy that has been designed for high-voltage batteries.

 Can I Use Drill Batteries in 24-Volt Power Wheels?

 Unless the drill battery is rated 24 volts, you cannot use it in 24-volt Power Wheels because there simply won’t be enough power to run the toy.
 However, you can use two 12-volt or 18-volt drill batteries connected in series in the Power Wheels.